Skin to Skin Contact Benefits Babies in the Age of COVID-19

 Denver Health Kangaroo-a-Thon Still Going Strong

-The novel coronavirus (COVID-19) pandemic did not stop Denver Health's Neonatal Intensive Care Unit (NICU) from taking part in the annual Kangaroo-a-Thon, to encourage skin to skin care between parents and their newborn babies.
+For the second straight year during the novel coronavirus (COVID-19) pandemic, Denver Health's Neonatal Intensive Care Unit (NICU) is proud to continue taking part in the annual Kangaroo-a-Thon, to encourage skin to skin care between parents and their newborn babies.

-The only difference in the competition this year due to the COVID-19 pandemic is that all parents were required to wear masks as they held their babies.
-Denver Health's NICU has had a long-standing strict policy limiting visitors and had already required a daily health assessment for parents, prior to the pandemic.
+Even during the COVID-19 pandemic, this year's event was still held with safety in mind because Denver Health's NICU has had a long-standing strict policy of limiting visitors and had already required a daily health assessment for parents, prior to the pandemic.

 What is Skin to Skin Contact?

 Skin to skin contact, known as kangaroo care in the NICU, is when a baby that is naked and only wearing a diaper is placed lying flat, face down, on their parent's bare chest right at birth or soon afterwards.